Initially approved: August 24, 2015

 Application.
 See also “software.”

 Enterprise Software.
 For purposes of this policy, “enterprise software” means software that would be used by multiple individuals (either persons or departments/divisions).
 It may have additional requirements or limitations on its use.
-For example it may be required to interface with existing software on campus (Banner, Blackboard, etc.) or be limited to certain authorized users (either individuals or organizations).
+For example it may be required to interface with existing software on campus (Banner, Canvas, etc.) or be limited to certain authorized users (either individuals or organizations).

 License.
 For purposes of this policy, “license” means a legal instrument which governs the use or redistribution of software.